prototype74/HyperUBot/README.md

 ## Compatibility

 HyperUBot works with Windows _(PowerShell and WSL)_, macOS, Linux _(Ubuntu, Arch linux etc.)_ and Android.
-Cloud plaforms like Heroku are **not** supported, due to the way how these platforms handle bash processes, something needed for some bash based commands.
+Cloud platforms like Heroku are **not** supported, due to the way how these platforms handle bash processes, something needed for some bash based commands.

 We recommend using Ubuntu 18.04 or 20.04, as it's setup is a lot easier, and straight forward (there is no need of installing a package manager, such as apt-get, since it comes by default.)